 Benefits and Allowances

-Several benefits can help with care costs and living expenses:
+Several benefits can help with care fees and living expenses:

 Attendance Allowance: